-The Office of International Student and Scholar Services (ISSS) will help you with your transition to Baylor.
-The staff in the ISSS office serves as your liaison to U.S. federal agencies and is there to assist you with maintaining your visa status.
+The Center for Global Engagement will help you with your transition to Baylor.
+The staff serves as your liaison to U.S. federal agencies and is there to assist you with maintaining your visa status.

 Health insurance is required for you and your dependents.
 The cost of health insurance is part of the funding you must document to obtain an I-20.
 To read about health insurance requirements, click here.
 Or, call the Health Center at (254) 710-1010.

 Apply for the F-1 visa at the U.S. Consulate or Embassy using your Baylor I-20.
-After you receive your visa to study at Baylor, notify both the Business School and the Office of International Students and Scholar Services.
+After you receive your visa to study at Baylor, notify both the Business School and the Center for Globabl Engagement.

 Read the book Power Ties - The International Student's Guide to Finding a Job in the United States, by Dan Beaudry.
 The book is not expensive and it is an excellent guide for international students who want to pursue employment in the United States.